 In the words of my own mother, I'm built like a beanpole with the exception of my stomach and waist which just seem to get bigger as I inch towards 40 years old.
 I'm 5'9" and hover around 165 lbs with a 33 waist.
 Try and put a female the same height and weight into my size 42 (which we've done a few times), and things can start to go south before the suit is even over her hips!
 Thighs get snug, hips are uncomfortable, and assuming we can have her hop her way into the lower body portion of the suit, we hike the leathers over her shoulders and try to zip the front.
 Zipping the torso is met with mixed results depending on the bust.
 But these are just the most obvious challenges, and the typical workaround of "sizing up" to accommodate these curves is complicated when you take extremities into account.

-Despite the cultural feeling that women are more "leggy" than men, the reality is studies have proved that women have on average proportionally shorter arms and legs than men.
+There may be a cultural feeling that women are more "leggy" than men, but the reality is studies have proved that women have on average proportionally shorter arms and legs than men.
 This complicates things, as a woman who needs more hip and bust room in the torso might size up only to have unusably-long arms and legs in their leathers which require hundreds of dollars' worth of alterations.
 I've seen this many many times, yes even with women's suits.
 The point here?
 There are a lot more variables to account for when it comes to fitting females, and that simply makes it difficult for suppliers to accommodate in stock orders!

 In the simplest of classifications, there are four key female body shapes: rectangle, triangle, hourglass, and spoon.
 In reality there are ten or more, but for simplicities' sake I reckon we'll stick to these four as all the others are essentially variations of these key shapes.